FAIR DINKUM GARAGES FAIR DINKUM BUILDS FAIR DINKUM SHEDS FAIR DINKUM CARPORTS FAIR DINKUM BARNS FAIR DINKUM STORAGE FAIR DINKUM PATIOS

 Why Hunter Valley homeowners choose Fair Dinkum Builds

 The Hunter Valley covers a huge spread of building environments.
 You've got the vineyards and rolling country around Pokolbin and Cessnock, hobby farms and rural blocks out near Singleton and Muswellbrook, suburban properties through Maitland, and the coastal stretch from Newcastle down through Lake Macquarie where salt air becomes a factor.
-We design every carport for the exact site it's going on, which means the engineering matches the wind region, corrosion zone, council setbacks, and orientation that apply to your specific property.
+Your local Fair Dinkum Builds franchise designs every carport for the exact site it's going on, so the engineering matches the wind region, corrosion zone, council setbacks, and orientation on your specific property.

 You're also working with a local builder who knows the Hunter's council requirements inside out.
-Our team will handle the paperwork and design a carport that meets the rules without forcing you to compromise on size or style.
+Your local Fair Dinkum Builds franchise will handle the paperwork and design a carport that meets the rules without forcing you to compromise on size or style.
 If you're still weighing up whether a carport or garage suits you better, the Carports vs Garages guide is a useful read before you make a call.

 Built to Australian Standards with quality Australian steel